toyinzzz/AICO/docs/PLAN.md

 - Project management dashboard

 ## Future Enhancements
-- Integration with additional AI models
+- Integration with additional AI models (Claude, Gemini, Llama)
+- Mobile application development
+- Browser extension for quick analysis
+- White-label solution for agencies
+- Enterprise features and integrations
+- Multi-language support
+- Advanced A/B testing capabilities
-- User feedback and feature requests
+- User feedback collection and implementation
-- Performance optimization
+- Performance optimization for high-traffic sites
-- Scalability improvements
+- Scalability improvements for enterprise customers

 ## Conclusion
 This development plan outlines the architecture, design principles, and development workflow for AICO.
 It provides a clear roadmap for the project, ensuring that the application follows best practices and meets the project's requirements.